-If you're looking for a fun family getaway that's not too close but not too far away, Palm Springs is worth a look.
+If you’re looking for a fun family getaway that’s not too close but not too far away, Palm Springs is worth a look.
 My family just took a road trip to Palm Springs and loved the extreme change of scenery and playing hours in the pool.
-Here's how we made our trip as safe and fun as possible.
+Here’s how we made our trip as covid-safe and fun as possible.

 Our family’s favorites in Palm Springs

-We've been to Palm Springs for Spring Break the past few years and it's fabulous.
+We’ve been to Palm Springs for Spring Break the past few years and it’s fabulous.
 Going in the Fall is terrific, too.
 There are tons of stunning mid-century modern vacation rentals with pools available, as well as many boutique hotels.
-We chose to rent a home so we could more easily social distance and not have to stress out about Covid-19 for a few days.
+We chose to rent a home so we could not have to stress out about Covid-19 for a few days.
 For the same reason, we decided not to explore what was open in Palm Springs, though it seems much of the city has reopened.
 Instead, we spent most of our days playing in the pool and relaxing in the air-conditioned house.

 We did wake up super early one day to take a short hike to the Simonetta Kennett Viewpoint and watch the sunrise.

-More safe tourism around Palm Springs
+More kid-friendly tourism around Palm Springs

 Joshua Tree: otherworldly, lots of rocks to climb, watch out for cactus, an incredible National Park!
 We love Joshua Tree’s alien desertscape and Lorax-like trees.
 It’s only an hour drive from Palm Springs, so it’s certainly worth the drive if the heat not too much for you.
 More about Joshua Tree >